pohanchi/Response-writer/Readme.md

 - `apex` for half precision training (Please manually install in your computer)

+## Quick Start
+You can do `bash short_scripts/total_pipeline.sh` to run all pipeline ( init strucuture -> download data -> preprocessing -> train model ) after you well installed all package and finished the dependencies stage.

 ## __Structure__

 The project structure need to be initialized like below.